Skip to content

 It allows to develop the application software independently of the hardware.
 It is meant to be used with the Commercial edition.

-It has been tested successfully on Windows 11 and Linux Debian 12.
+It has been tested successfully on Windows, WSL 2 with Debian on Windows, and Linux Debian.

 Externals tools